A guide to purchasing Patient Transport Stretchers for your hospital

 Drawbacks

-• Multiple features and electric components – Whilst the number of features on the Sprint 200 is undeniably impressive, I think it’s fair to say that with every additional feature, the risk of something breaking or failing understandably increases, and this is particularly true with electric functions.
+- Multiple features and electric components – Whilst the number of features on the Sprint 200 is undeniably impressive, I think it’s fair to say that with every additional feature, the risk of something breaking or failing understandably increases, and this is particularly true with electric functions.
+Powerdrives are excellent but are also performing a particularly arduous job – some will find that simple is best.
 This is something to bear in mind when considering the environment in which you’ll be using your stretchers.

-• Heavy – The Linet Sprint 200 is the heaviest of the stretchers in this article, weighing 167kg.
+- Heavy – The Linet Sprint 200 is the heaviest of the stretchers in this article, weighing 167kg.
 This could result in staff experiencing fatigue when pushing the stretcher for long periods.
+While the powerdrive system is designed to completely remove this risk, the weight of the trolley is still noticeable when manoeuvring through a hospital.

 Arjo Lifeguard 50